 It’s one of the most attractive packaging options out there.
 It’s also one of the most delicate.

 Tissue paper wrinkles, crinkles, folds and rips quite easily.
 If it’s not cared for properly, that stack of soft sheets (sometimes coloured, sometimes custom printed) can suffer a lot of damage.
 Rather than letting it lay flat on a table (and often in the way), let those tissue paper sheets hang from a tissue paper rack.

 Built to both protect and showcase those gorgeous sheets, tissue paper racks feature horizontal hanging bars that are staggered in height.
 This creates an eye-catching “waterfall” effect, and there’s no better way to show it all off.

-Imagine rows of colored sheets organized like a rainbow, shades of blues turning to rich purples, or rows of colors alternating with custom tissue paper (featuring your logo).
+Imagine rows of coloured sheets organized like a rainbow, shades of blues turning to rich purples, or rows of colours alternating with custom tissue paper (featuring your logo).
 There’s no question that a tissue paper rack is the way to go.

 Finding ways to properly organize packaging supplies can be a hassle, for sure.
 But with some solid planning (and maybe some of the packaging you’ve already got on hand), your shelves, walkways and packing areas will be clean, safe and ready for when you need them.